Glossary

 🔗 More information in the bibliography.

-Person or group of persons with a role with the responsibilities, authority and relationships enabling it to achieve its objectives (source ISO 14064-1).
+Person or group of persons having a role with responsibilities, authority and relationships enabling them to achieve their objectives (source ISO 14064-1).

-An entity constituted as a capital company or having another status, private or public law, which has its own administrative and functional structure.
-(Example: company, association, local authority, public institution, company, firm, authority, institution, or a part or combination of the preceding entities).
+Entity incorporated as a capital company or having another status, private or public law, which has its own administrative and functional structure.
+(Example: company, association, local authority, public establishment, company, firm, authority, institution, or a part or combination of the previous entities).

 P

-The stakeholders surrounding the organisation can be distributed as follows.
-They will be solicited in distinct phases of the Stakeholder engagement.
+Stakeholders around the organisation can be distributed as follows.
+They will be solicited in distinct phases of stakeholder engagement.

 • Project team, internal leads